petermeissner/petermeissner.de/_posts/2018-02-04-up-and-running.md

 ---

-Finally I finished my search for a new framework to handle my personal webpage.
+Finally, I finished my search for a new framework to handle my personal webpage.
 You know something that would not involve too much semi-automatic pasting content into placeholders while all the time having it look like some second hand page from the late two-thousands.